 - All candidates get a more accurate measure of support

-- Easy to tally and results are transparently understandable
+- Easy to tally and results are transparent

 - Ballots are the same, the number of choices increases